Khaliat nahl

 Khaliat al Nahl (خليّة النحل), also called Khaliat Nahl, or Honeycomb Bread in English, is an Arab dessert made of small, soft, cheese-filled bread rolls arranged in a pattern similar to hexagonal packing arrangement, resembling a honeycomb or beehive, and topped with nigella seeds and honey or syrup.
-It is associated with Arabian cuisine, specifically with Omani cuisine and Yemeni cuisine.
+It is associated with Arabian cuisine, specifically Yemeni cuisine.

-Ingredients and Preparation
+Ingredients and preparation

 The dough for the bread rolls is leavened with yeast to give it its soft texture.
 The rolls are typically brushed with egg wash before baking and glazed with sugar syrup or honey once out of the oven, sesame and nigella seeds are ubiquitous toppings as well.

 Common fillings include cream cheese, processed cheese, or traditional soft white cheeses.

-The syrup will typically be sweetened with honey, and contains orange juice or orange flower water added to it, similar to qatir.
+The syrup will typically be sweetened with honey and contains orange juice or orange flower water added to it, similar to qatir.